 The agents in his office were happy to help Roberts with this question and many more, but Roberts wanted to share something with them in return, leading him to develop an inverse mentorship.

 He noticed some of them were still doing postcard marketing and shying away from building a website with an SEO strategy.
 “They don’t feel as comfortable with content marketing or SEO,” said Roberts.
 “That’s where we’re really able to trade our expertise.”

 To help them, Roberts set up what he calls a syndication network.

 “Instead of them having to go learn these different platforms and the different complexities, what we do is just create their citations,” Roberts said.
 “I just provide them a form, they go to this form, put in the information and click submit.
 I copy my templates.”

-Roberts also writes guests posts for their websites which provides the other real estate agents with content and helps build the authority of both sites by creating backlinks.
+Roberts also writes guest posts for their websites which provides the other real estate agents with content and helps build the authority of both sites by creating backlinks.

 It’s a lot of work for Roberts, creating all the content takes time.
 But, it’s worth it.
 “I’m giving away a lot of value but like anything when you give a lot you gain a lot. when I need help with a transaction I can call someone and I know they’re going to pick up,” said Roberts.

 This version of mentoring sees both sides learn something and as technology rapidly advances, it’s becoming more and more common as new real estate agents entering the industry have native knowledge of many marketing platforms that would take older agents months of focus to truly learn.

 These younger agents now have something to offer while at the same time are hungry for the real-life experience that older agents have amassed.

 “A reciprocal mentorship,” Roberts said. “is the best way to improve your weaknesses and mature your strengths.”